About the Prizes

 Institutions submit a short narrative description of an aspect of their work that they believe meets the criteria for the award of a Prize.
 The main test is that it is of high quality, is distinctive and innovative, and brings specific benefits to the institution and public benefit in the wider world.

-The creation of The Queen’s Anniversary Prizes was announced in Parliament in 1993 by the Prime Minister, with Her Majesty’s consent and with all-party support.
-Prizes in the first round were awarded in 1994 and there have been 12 biennial rounds to date.
+The creation of The Queen’s Anniversary Prizes was announced in Parliament in 1993 by the Prime Minister, with Her Majesty Queen Elizabeth II’s consent and with all-party support.
+Prizes in the first round were awarded in 1994 and there have been 14 biennial rounds to date.

 The Prizes are managed by The Royal Anniversary Trust, which is an independent charity.
-The Trust was established in 1990 to create a national programme of educational activities and other events marking the 40th anniversary of The Queen’s accession in 1992 and in appreciation of her many years of service as Head of State.
+The Trust was established in 1990 to create a national programme of educational activities and other events marking the 40th anniversary of Her Majesty Queen Elizabeth II’s accession in 1992 and in appreciation of her many years of service as Head of State.
 See our video.